shionguha/cosc4931-introdatascience/README.md

 **Jan 26:** Building on our intuition and data exploration, we start unsupervised learning through cluster analysis.
 Examples shown are k-means, dbscan and affinitypropagation.

 **Jan 31:** More exploration of Fisher's iris dataset with multiple clustering approaches e.g. meanshift, spectral clustering etc.

+**Feb 2** Introduction to Hadley Wickham's tidy data and tidy verse from theory.